DesiQuintans/desiderata/README.md

 -   `desiderata::`
     -   Tools for interactive programming
         -   `ensure()` --- Quick assertion function for QA checks on code (e.g. checking that a dataframe has the same number of rows before and after a join)
-        -   `sift()` --- Fuzzily search column names and labels and get basic summary statistics about them
         -   `Show()` --- Pipeline- and knit-friendly `View()`
         -   `clippy()` --- Copy a dataframe, vector, or the result of an expression to the clipboard
         -   `try.seed()` --- Generate random seeds to preview their effects